 109 km: Campsite - Glengarry Park Campground is a beautiful wooded campground nestled along the shores of the St. Lawrence.

-For so many participants, the Candlelight Ceremony is why they say, "The Bike Rally will change your life."
-After dinner, with rain threatening, we gathered in the dining tent to reflect upon our journey.
-We keep in our hearts and minds the people in our lives that have been affected by HIV/AIDS and our candles represent the flame of hope that someday we will see a world free of HIV/AIDS.
+For so many participants, the Candlelight Celebration is why they say, "The Bike Rally will change your life."
+After dinner we gather on the beach, weather permitting, to celebrate our journey.
+It is a time to reflect upon and celebrate the people in our lives that have been affected by HIV/AIDS.

 Day 6: Friday, August 1, 2014